echomike80/terraform-aws-cloudwatch-alarms/README.md

-# AWS S3 Bucket with replica Terraform module
+# AWS Cloudwatch alarms Terraform module

 Terraform module which creates an AWS Cloudwatch alarms for EC2 on AWS.